decentraland/old-documentation/_posts/design-experience/2018-02-01-ux-ui-guide.md

 #### Motion

 Use motion to provide feedback and lead the way when needed.
-Motion helps users focus their attention and helps maintain continuity as the UI changes.
+Motion helps players focus their attention and helps maintain continuity as the UI changes.

 <figure>
     <img src="/images/media/ux-glow.png" alt="Adding glow" width="300"/>